UrsusArctos/dkit/README.md

 Client for UPSD protocol

 ## winmic
-Windows EAPI waveIn* helper (microphone recording)
+Windows EAPI waveIn* helper (for microphone recording).
+Windows only.